Key Questions To Ask Before You Buy A Private Jet Card

 2. How many people will I normally be traveling with?
 You’ll want to choose a program where the aircraft type fits the normal maximum number of travelers in your party.

-3. How many miles distance are my typical trips?
+3. How many long are my typical trips?
 You’ll want to make sure you are looking at programs where the planes can fly you nonstop where possible.

 5. When will I be traveling?
 Most programs have peak days that may have higher rates and longer booking windows.
 There may also be blackout dates.

 6. What are the minimum hours charged?
-Some programs charge a minimum of 2 hours per day when you are using a plane, which might make that 40-minute hop pretty expensive.
+Some programs with lower published rates charge a minimum of two hours per day when you are using a plane, which might make that 40-minute hop pretty expensive.

 7. What are my upgrade and downgrade options?
 Sometimes you might want a larger or small plane.
 Conditions vary by program and vendor.

-9. Do you care about the age of the planes you are flying?
+9. Do you care about the age of the planes?
 While private aviation travel is safer than taking a bath by 12-to-1 statistically, some programs offer options that guarantee newer planes.

 10. Is WiFi critical to you?
 Not all private aircraft have WiFi.
-Some providers have it in 100% of their planes and others will offer programs that guarantee WiFi, while others it is hit and miss.
+Some providers guarantee WiFi, while others don’t.

 11. How much luggage and sporting equipment (skis, golf clubs, dive gear) are you typically taking?
-Smaller planes have less space to accommodate baggage and oversize bags, and range of aircraft depends on the load of passengers and luggage.
-Make sure the aircraft type you are considering can make it where you want to go nonstop with a full load.
+Smaller planes have less space to accommodate baggage and oversize bags, and the range of aircraft depends on the combined weight of passengers and luggage.
+Make sure the aircraft type you are considering can make it where you want to go nonstop.

 12. Do you care if the interiors and configurations of the planes you will fly on are all the same?
-If so, you will want to take a closer look at providers that have fractional fleets or own their fleets.
+If so, you will want to take a closer look at providers that have fractional or owned fleets.

-13. What will your provider do after you send them your money?
-Ask about how your money is held until you actually take the flight, as well as ownership, size and company history.
+13. What does your provider do after you send them your money?
+Ask about how your money is held until you actually take the flight, as well as ownership, size, and company history.